-We depend greatly on third party collaborators to license, develop and commercialize some of our products, and they may not meet our expectations.
+We may enter into collaboration agreements for the licensing, development and ultimate commercialization of some of our drug candidates including, where appropriate, for our lead drug candidates.
+In such cases, we will depend greatly on our third party collaborators to license, develop and commercialize such drug candidates, and they may not meet our expectations.

-We have agreements with third party collaborators for the licensing, development and ultimate commercialization of some of our products.
-Some of those agreements give substantial responsibility over the products to the collaborator.
-Some collaborators may be unable or unwilling to devote sufficient resources to develop our products as their agreements require.
+We are exploring potential co-development and commercialization partnerships for certain products, including rindopepimut for commercialization outside of North America, CDX-011 and CDX-1127.
+The process of identifying collaborators and negotiating collaboration agreements for the licensing, development and ultimate commercialization of some of our drug candidates may cause delays and increased costs.
+We may not be able to enter into collaboration agreements on terms favorable to us.
+Furthermore some of those agreements may give substantial responsibility over our drug candidates to the collaborator.
+Some collaborators may be unable or unwilling to devote sufficient resources to develop our drug candidates as their agreements require.
 They often face business risks similar to ours, and this could interfere with their efforts.
 Also, collaborators may choose to devote their resources to products that compete with ours.
 If a collaborator does not successfully develop any one of our products, we will need to find another collaborator to do so.
 The success of our search for a new collaborator will depend on our legal right to do so at the time and whether the product remains commercially viable.

-The success of our products depends in great part upon our and our collaborators' success in promoting them as superior to other treatment alternatives.
-We believe that our products can be proven to offer disease prevention and treatment with notable advantages over drugs in terms of patient compliance and effectiveness.
-However, there can be no assurance that we will be able to prove these advantages or that the advantages will be sufficient to support the successful commercialization of our products.
+If we enter into collaboration agreements for one or more of our lead drug candidates, the success of such drug candidates will depend in great part upon our and our collaborators' success in promoting them as superior to other treatment alternatives.
+We believe that our drug candidates can be proven to offer disease prevention and treatment with notable advantages over drugs in terms of patient compliance and effectiveness.
+However, there can be no assurance that we will be able to prove these advantages or that the advantages will be sufficient to support the successful commercialization of our drug candidates.